Rhemi7/euro_currency_converter/README.md

 git clone https://github.com/Rhemi7/euro_currency_converter.git
 ```

-And then install the required dependencies
+And then in terminal install the required dependencies

 ```
 flutter pub get
 ```
-Run the app
+Run the app in the project's root folder of the terminal

 ```
 flutter run --no-sound-null-safety
 ```

 ## Running the tests
-To run test cases
+Open a test file and run test cases in terminal

 ```
 flutter test --no-sound-null-safety